bazoomq/HAP_intern/README.md

 We have used gradient descent algorithm (fmin_cg in python) to find the minimum point.
 At first we have found a reasonable initial guess from where the algorithm can work for the height 25000.
 After finding the solution for any height we use its values of $a$ and $\theta_0$ as an initial guess for the next height.

 ### Files
-The project consists of several parts: constants.py - Keeps all the constants used in project
+The project consists of several parts:\
+  constants.py - Keeps all the constants used in project\
+  bouyancy.py - calculates the buoyancy at any height $h$\
+  interp_s0.py - \
+  optimization.py - gradient algorithm realization\
+  natural_shape_balloon.py - Class for a natural shape balloon is created\
+  main.py\